This page explains the features in the Admin Panel, which you can access by clicking your username and selecting Admin.

 If you need to add a key to the platform, please see Adding a Cloud Account.

-This tab displays information for all of your instances, including:
+This tab displays information for both running instances and other instances, including:

 Please note that the instance list is wider than most monitors, so the included screenshot does not show all of the fields listed above.
 To see more information about your instances, scroll to the bottom of the page and use the horizontal scroll bar to show more columns.

-You can configure your instance types on the platform by organizations.
+You can configure your instance types on the platform by organization.
 For more information, please see Configuring Instance Types.

 This tab displays information for all of your user containers, including: